What are the eligibility criteria for applying to transfer to Police Scotland?

 It will be a requirement for you to attend or refresher or conversion training but this will be tailored to suit your level/experience.

-If I am successful in the selection process for Transferring to Police Scotland will I remain on my current pay scale and qualify for Housing Allowance or CRTP payment?
+If I am successful in the selection process for transferring to Police Scotland will I remain on my current pay scale and qualify for Housing Allowance?

 If you are successful you will be placed on the PNB pay scale commensurate with your service bracket.
 This will be in line with other Police Scotland Officers.

-If I have completed promotion examinations in OSPRE will these be transferable to Police Scotland?
+If I have completed promotion examinations in NPPF or OSPRE will these be transferable to Police Scotland?

-Any OSPRE qualification can be transferred and will be included on file to allow you to apply for promotion to the rank that your OSPRE entitles you to.
-As there are different levels it is important that you provide evidence of your qualification.
+Any qualifications can be transferred and will be included on file to allow you to apply for promotion to the rank this entitles you to.
+As there are different levels it is important that you provide evidence of your qualification on your application form.

 If I am a serving Detective Officer, or member of a Specialist Department in my home force, can I transfer to Police Scotland and be retained in CID or apply for a specialist department role?
 Or, am I required to return to Uniform duties in all cases?

-You may request consideration to remain in CID, however this cannot be guaranteed and it is likely that you will be expected to spend some time in uniform to adapt to the changes in legislation and policing procedures.
+Posting to specialist roles cannot be guaranteed and it is likely that you will be expected to spend some time in uniform to adapt to the changes in legislation and policing procedures.

-Applications should not be made on the premise that you will remain in CID.
+Applications should not be made on the premise that you will remain in a specialist post on transfer.
 Once you are appointed to Police Scotland you can apply for specialist roles which are advertised on the Force Intranet.

 Can I apply to transfer on promotion to Police Scotland or how do I continue my career development?

-Police Scotland normally only accepts transferee applications from Constables.
-On arrival all officers can enter the Police Scotland National Promotion Process using existing OSPRE qualification or apply for a Diploma in Police Leadership and Management which affords access.
+Police Scotland normally only accepts transferee applications at level transfer.
+On arrival all officers can enter the Police Scotland National Promotion Process using existing NPPF or OSPRE qualification or alternatively apply for our Diploma in Police Leadership and Management which affords access.